jjjoy-x/Plaszyme-A1/README.md

 ## Installation

-esm1b model and configs are needed while using this model.
+esm model and configs are needed while using this model.
 You can download from https://dl.fbaipublicfiles.com/fair-esm/models/esm1b_t33_650M_UR50S.pt

 It is recommended to create a virtual environment (e.g., Conda or venv).